Advantages and Disadvantages

-Now that you are aware of the advantages and disadvantages of biomass, you will be in a better position to decide if biomass is the best option for you.
+Now that you're aware of the advantages and disadvantages of biomass, you'll be in a better position to decide if biomass is the best option for you.

 Always check before deciding on a biomass boiler that you have room to store your fuel if you're using pellets and that there's a reliable supply of your chosen fuel type as we don't all have access to sustainable woodland next to our house.